Event Date: 28th September 2022

 UNESCO has found that 750 million youth and adults cannot read and write, while 250 million children worldwide are failing to acquire basic literacy skills.
 Low literacy rates are partly due to the lack of mother tongue reading materials, which is the best way for children to learn to read, and to create a foundation for learning other languages, such as English.
 A possible solution is the provision of free online user-friendly reading materials in multiple languages.

-The presentation will address the relationship of Storybooks Canada to the Global Storybooks project (http://globalstorybooks.net/), which has over 50 sites worldwide.
-It will also address the research on identity, curriculum, and translation that has arisen from the projects, and share the free Storybooks Canada Teaching Guide for English Language Learners.
+The presentation addresses the relationship of Storybooks Canada to the Global Storybooks project (http://globalstorybooks.net/), which has over 50 sites worldwide.
+It also addresses the research on identity, curriculum, and translation that has arisen from the projects, and share the free Storybooks Canada Teaching Guide for English Language Learners.
 Of central interest is the way these projects promote both mother tongue and multilingual literacy, while raising important questions about the relationship between language and identity.

 About the Speaker: